Mat1020/RaspPi-LED/README.md

 Connect the GPIO 17 jumper to the positive row of the breadboard (Right Side)

 _Step 5:_ <br>
-Grab your LED and connect it to the negative row and the other leg to the 25 column (Right side)
+Grab your LED and connect it to the negative row and the 25 column (Right side)

 _Step 6:_ <br>
 Grab your resistor and connect it to the positive row and the 25 column (Right Side)